ApolloTang/mynote--bash-scripting/contents/expansions-n-substitution/filename-expansion/README.md

 # Filename expansion

-After Bash finishes performing word splitting on the executable's arguments, it will look for **word patterns** to match the existing files and paths.
+After Bash finishes performing word splitting on an executable's argument, it will look for **word patterns** that match the existing files and directories in a path.
+When the matches are successful, the pattern is expanded.
+The expansion will be a list of matched files and folders sorted alphabetically.
+This operation is called **Filename expansion.**

+## Word patterns

 Bash recognizes word patterns by searching for the following characters:

-- `*` which is a pattern that matches multiple characters
+- Asterisk, `*`, which is a pattern that matches multiple characters
-- `?` which is a pattern that matches any single character.
+- Question mark, `?`, which is a pattern that matches any single character.
-- pair of brackets (`[` and `]`), which is a pattern that matches a single character according to the bracket expansion rules [[§link-to-sec](./bracket-expansion/README.md)].
+- A pair of brackets (`[` and `]`), which is a pattern that matches a single character according to the bracket expansion rules [[§link-to-sec](./bracket-expansion/README.md)].

-When bash successfully matches the word patterns in the existing file or pathnames, the pattern is replaced by the matched file or path names.
-This operation is called **Filename expansion**.

-Ref:
+:warning: Note that Bash only considers the above characters as word patterns if they are not double-quoted. (see note [1])

+## Notes:
+1. Recalled that asterisk `"*"` is treated literally as a string without special meaning; however, if asterisk is preceded by a dollar sign within a pair of double-quoted (namely, `"$*"`), Bash will expand them into a single string with all words of positional parameter separated by the first character of IFS variable.
+See illusion [[§link-illustration](./ipynb--double-quoted-asterisk/index.ipynb)]

+## References:

 [Filename Expansion (Bash Reference Manual)](https://www.gnu.org/software/bash/manual/html_node/Filename-Expansion.html)